 - 1 tbsp of light corn syrup

 Stir the egg white into the powdered sugar with a fork.
 It won’t look like it’s going to mix, but just keep going.
-Beat the crap of it with some electric beaters to get as much air into that mixture as you can (about 3 minutes).
+Beat the crap out of it with some electric beaters to get as much air into that mixture as you can (about 3 minutes).
 It’ll thicken up a bit and start to look like icing instead of goo.
 Add the corn syrup and beat another minute.
 I don’t know what this does, but it was part of a recipe I had, so I do it.
+You should really use whatever recipe for royal icing that you feel comfortable with.
+I actually think that whipping the egg whites a bit first and then adding the powdered sugar could make more sense.

 One more thing, I made some awesome designs on my first batch of gingerbread thanks to the help of a radical Etsy shop that sells custom cookie cutters.
 I had the seller print up some designs using my company’s logo and they turned out absolutely incredible.
 Definitely check out this shop if you’re in the market for some unique cutters.
 It was super affordable and I was incredibly impressed with how responsive and professional he was.